The small town of Trebic is about two hours southeast of Prague in the Czech Republic, and the thing to see in Trebic is its UNESCO site.

 The old Jewish cemetery

 The third part of Trebic UNESCO site is the Jewish cemetery, up a hill away from the river.
-It’s not as dramatic at the Jewish cemetery in Prague, probably because the community was allowed much more room to bury their dead in Třebíč.
+It’s not as dramatic as the Jewish cemetery in Prague, probably because the community was allowed much more room to bury their dead in Třebíč.
 Nevertheless, it makes for a meditative walk among the stones under the trees.
-Opened in the 17th century, some of the gravestones are ornately carved in the Baroque style.
+Opened in the 17th century, some of the gravestones boast ornate Baroque-style ornamentation.

 While the UNESCO site consists of just the Jewish Quarter, the Basilica and the Jewish cemetery, the town of Trebic, on the other side of the river, is worth seeing too, with some lovely restored sgraffito and painted buildings.
 Sgraffito is a technique in which the artist uses different colors of plaster, rather than paint.

-The large main square, Karlovo Square, built in the 14th century, is ringed by a collection of historical buildings.
+The large main square, Karlovo Square, dating to the 14th century, is ringed by a collection of historical buildings.

 Getting there: If you have a car, Trebic is about two hours on route E50 from Prague.
-From Brno it’s about an hour, taking the E50 and then the 360.
+From Brno, also in Czechia, it’s about an hour, taking the E50 and then the 360.

 You can take a train from Prague, but the route will involve at least one transfer and will take three to four hours.
 From Brno there are direct trains that take an hour.
 From the train station in Trebic you can walk to the Jewish Quarter in about 15 minutes, and you’ll pass Karlova Square on your way.

-Of course, the easiest way is with a tour from Prague.
+Of course, the easiest way to see Trebic is with a tour from Prague.

 The Jewish Quarter: Trebic is a living town, so there’s no entrance fee to see the Jewish Quarter.